 Poor leg circulation also commonly referred to as peripheral artery disease (PAD) is a serious vascular condition that causes poor blood flow by narrowing blood vessels and arteries.
 According to the CDC, an estimated 8.5 million people aged 40 and above have PAD in the United States.
 It occurs when plaque builds up in blood vessels restricting blood flow.

-It should, however, be noted that poor circulation is not a condition in itself; rather, it could be an indication of other underlying health issues which is why it’s important to seek the help of a medical professional to treat the root cause.
+It should, however, be noted that poor circulation is not a condition in itself; rather, it could be an indication of other underlying health issues which is why it’s important to seek the help of a vascular specialist to treat the root cause.
 The most common conditions that are associated with poor circulation include diabetes, obesity, heart conditions and arterial issues.
 It is also strongly associated with family history.

 Another cause of poor blood flow is blood clots.
 Clots can be either in the arteries or the veins.
 A clot can restrict blood from moving to or from organs and it can have severe consequences such as a heart attack, stroke or pulmonary embolism.